zjiefu/Notes/Research General/Useful Information for Human Subject Studies.md

 9. Configure the sensors in the program:
 	1. Drag the sensor to the muscle;
 	2. Experiment workflow: Plot and Store
+		1. **Task specific - Rum time: set to a longer period**
-		1. Task specific: check the sensors, in options, select EMG and ACC channel, check RMS overlap;
+		2. Task specific: check the sensors, in options, select EMG and ACC channel, check RMS overlap;
+		3. General - Tigger inputs: check the "wait for a start trigger on: Trigno Wireless System (start trigger)", and the "Stop on trigger from: Trigno Wireless System (stop trigger)", if want to do external trigger;
+10. Start collection;
+11. Zoom the plot:
+	1. Global options: check "link y-axis";
-		2.
+	2. Press F5 to zoom-in;
+	3. Drag the slider at the bottom to the very right end;
+12. Press "Start" button, and press Start trigger to start.